 Which brings me back to this blog.
 Through it, I am looking to connect with all of you, still deep in the trenches (or even, like me, already out).
 I’m hoping that this might help us join together around one of the fundamental problems with teaching today: the lack of respect from those who haven’t been on the front lines yet believe they understand the war – government officials, administrators, parents, and regular citizens among them.
 The low pay.
 The shredding of our benefits.
 The lack of personal time.
 The blame put on us, who are only trying to grow some good people – who also, maybe, have actually learned a thing or two along the way.

 I was originally planning on calling this blog “180,” as in the 180 days of teaching that are required by the State of New Jersey (and, more or less, in most other states across the country as well).
 For this reason, I didn’t focus on weekends and holidays, though of course I worked through most of them.
-The more I thought about it, though, the more I realized that to be honest, I had to focus on each of the 365 days in the year, because there’s no way around it.
+The more I thought about it, though, the more I realized that to be honest, the number 365, as in 365 days in the year, is much more appropriate, because there’s no way around it.
 You’re either planning lessons, or creating materials, or grading endless student work – or you’re not, and feeling guilty about it.
 If you’re an educator, I know you get it.

 The ironic part about this career that has, in fact, defined me more than anything else I did in my working life is that I did not plan or expect to be a teacher.
 In fact, because my mother – a school secretary in the New York City school system – desperately wanted me to go into teaching, I did everything but.
 I was a writer and editor for 20-plus years, working in book publishing and healthcare philanthropy, and, ultimately, becoming the public information officer for my school district not long after moving to my town.
 That was my back door to teaching, as I was asked by a good friend of mine, the curriculum supervisor for language arts, to teach a short class for an annual creative writing forum; while I had only taught years before as a teaching assistant in grad school, I was hooked.
 I ended up in teaching through the alternate route program, having already taken the Praxis and gotten my the necessary certificate to get me in the door.